vasusriram6/Job-Search-Agent/README.md

 ```
 This will open the app in a web browser.

+Note: When running the app with the above method, you can store any required API keys in the .env file.
+By doing so, you don't have to paste the API key again in the app page.

 ### Steps to run the app directly via Docker container:
 1. Make sure Docker Desktop is installed and is running
 2. Then in command prompt, type: